Neurobiology for non-specialists: Studying the brain

 Manuel Guerrero is a sociologist and bioethicist with extensive experience in human rights.
 He holds a Postgraduate Diploma in Medical Ethics and Research Ethics, and a PhD in Sociology.
 He works as Research Coordinator at the Department of Neurobiology, Care Sciences and Society, in the Division of Neurogeriatrics at the Karolinska Institutet, Sweden.
 He is Visiting researcher in neuroethics at the Centre for Research Ethics & Bioethics (CRB), Uppsala University, Sweden, and Assistant Professor in bioethics at the Department of Bioethics and Medical Humanities in the Faculty of Medicine, University of Chile.
 He is part of the Neuroethics and Philosophy team of the Human Brain Project and is task leader for the Ethics Rapporteur Programme, located in the Ethics Management work package of the Ethics and Society subproject.

 The Human Brain Project (HBP) aims to empower brain research toward understanding the human brain and its diseases to advance brain medicine and computing technology.
-For that purpose, the HBP brings together neuroscientists, computer and robotics experts to build a unique Information and Communications Technology (ICT)-based infrastructure for brain research.
+For that purpose, the HBP brings together neuroscientists, computer and robotics experts to build a unique Information and Communications Technology (ICT)-based infrastructure for collaborative brain research.
 The HBP helps researchers to access and share collections of brain data from different species allowing accelerating the understanding of the brain through modelling and simulation in computers and robots.
-Within the framework of Responsible Research and Innovation (RRI), the HBP carries out ethics management, foresight and philosophy work as well citizens’ engagement.
+Within the framework of Responsible Research and Innovation (RRI), the HBP carries out ethics management, foresight and philosophy work as well as public engagement.
 This talk will share a high-level overview of the ethical issues related to data use in such a big, complex and multi-national research initiative as the HBP.

 Larissa Kraus is PhD student within the International Graduate Program Medical Neurosciences, Charité.
 She studies the action of drugs on induced seizures in electrophysiological measurements on human hippocampal slices obatind from epilepsy surgery.
 Main topic is RNA editing.